Search engine is loading. Please wait…

 Do I need an International Driving Permit to rent a car in Chile?

-Many visitors rent with a standard overseas driver’s license.
-An International Driving Permit (IDP) is recommended if your license is not in Spanish or English, or if it uses a non-Roman alphabet.
-Bring your original license as well.
+Many visitors can rent with a standard overseas driver’s licence.
+An International Driving Permit (IDP) is recommended if your licence is not in Spanish or English, or if it uses a non-Roman alphabet.
+Bring your original licence as well.

 Which side of the road do drivers use in Chile?